-The Regina Intersectoral Partnership (TRiP) is a three-component (to brochure inside), multi-sector collaborative risk-driven initiative designed to improve community safety and well-being in Regina, Saskatchewan.
-These components include the 11 and Under Initiative (11UI), the twelve&up Initiative (twelve&up), and a Hub.
+The Regina Intersectoral Partnership (TRiP) is a two-component, multi-sector collaborative risk-driven initiative designed to improve community safety and well-being in Regina, Saskatchewan.
+These components include the 11 and Under Initiative (11UI) and the twelve&up Initiative (twelve&up).

 The focus of TRiP’s 11UI and twelve&up is “behaviours or conditions that place children in a position of vulnerability”.
 The goal is to “make appropriate connections and referrals for children to optimize their health, safety and development through improved communication and collaboration among service providers”.